nedrysoft/componentsystem/README.md

 void MyComponent::initialiseEvent() {
     // as an example, create q QLabel and add it to the registry, the object can then
-    // be found after initialisation has finished by any other component }
+    // be found by other components in their initialisationFinishedEvent method

     Nedrysoft::ComponentSystem::addObject(new QLabel);
 }

 void MyComponent::initialisationFinishedEvent() {
     // called by the loader after all components have been loaded and initialised.